Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In math, we call these quadratic equations and it makes it so we never have to use two summations (sigma) inside each other to add together such a result.
+In math, we call these quadratic equations and it makes it so we never have to use two loops called sigma summations in math to add together such a result.
 Quadratics are good at producing curves and showing an object's path when you throw it as it is pulled toward the earth.

 <br /><br />

 When we multiply the square against itself, then it is the same as adding a whole new square per square.
-At 2x2, we have two squares stacked on top of each other when we multiply by 2, and at 5x5, we have 5 squares stacked on top of each other when we multiply by 5.
+At 2x2, we have two squares stacked on top of each other when we multiply by 2 again, and at 5x5, we have 5 squares stacked on top of each other when we multiply by another 5.
 This means we have to add another one-dimensional loop outside the two loops to add each square layer, creating a 3D cube.

 <br /><br />